timvink/mkdocs-git-revision-date-localized-plugin/README.md

 ## Setup

-Install the plugin using `pip3` with the following command:
+Install the plugin using `pip3` with the following command (if running in Docker then you will need to add this to the `Dockerfile` that builds the image):

 ```bash
 pip3 install mkdocs-git-revision-date-localized-plugin